Average Member Rating

 - Use your favorite flavor of jam.
 It’s nice to use a variety of flavors, so people can have their pick.
 Try raspberry jam, strawberry, blackberry jam, apricot or peach jam.

-- Replace the dollop of jam with colorful half candied cherries around the holidays.
+- Replace the dollop of jam with colorful half candied cherries around the holidays as in the image above.
 Thumbprint cookies really brighten up a holiday dessert tray.

 One of my favorite things to do, especially around the holidays, is to replace the jam with a colorful candied half cherry.

 Do half the cookies with green cherries and half topped with red cherries (see the photo above) for a really festive cookie.